 Oral cavity cancer is a very slow-developing and slow-progressing cancer.
 But if ulcers go unnoticed and routine health maintenance is ignored, cancer may present at a more advanced stage.
 Dr. Mendelsohn recommends that when you brush your teeth, take an extra few seconds after rinsing to check out your mouth in the mirror.

 6. See your dentist regularly

 Dentists are required to do an oral cavity screening with every examination, according to Dr. Mendelsohn.
-Seeing your dentist every 6 to 12 months, as recommended by American Dental Association, means you’ll have a full oral cancer screening at least once a year.
+Seeing your dentist every six to 12 months, as recommended by the American Dental Association, means you’ll have a full oral cancer screening at least once a year.

 7. Don’t wait to get symptoms checked out

 Whenever you notice an abnormal sore or growth in your mouth, it’s best to have it looked at by a professional.